gitleaks/gitleaks/README.md

 ### Installation
-Written in Go, gitleaks is available in binary form for many popular platforms and OS types from the [releases page](https://github.com/zricethezav/gitleaks/releases).
-Alternatively, executed via Docker or it can be installed using Go directly.
+Gitleaks can be installed with Homebrew, Docker, and Go.
+Gitleaks is also available in binary form for many popular platforms and OS types from the [releases page](https://github.com/zricethezav/gitleaks/releases).

 ##### MacOS